savnani5/miniChatGPT/README.md

 # miniChatGPT

-A simple RLHF (Reinforcement Learing from Human Feedback) layer on top of GPT model to test backpropagation through the reward function rather than use policy gradient.
-It works for a very basic example where you incentivise the network to produce words containing 'and'.
-The trick is to use the Straight-Through Gumbel-Softmax estimator.
+A simple RLHF (Reinforcement Learing from Human Feedback) layer on top of GPT model to test backpropagation through the reward function using Straight-Through Gumbel-Softmax estimator rather than use policy gradient.

 Prepare data: